Autodesk/maya-usd/doc/build.md

-BUILD_AL_PLUGIN             | builds the Animal Logic USD plugin and libraries.          | ON BUILD_HDMAYA                | builds the Maya-To-Hydra plugin and scene delegate.        | ON BUILD_TESTS                 | builds all unit tests.                                     | ON WANT_USD_RELATIVE_PATH      | this flag is used for Autodesk's internal build only.      | OFF CMAKE_WANT_UFE_BUILD        | enables building with UFE (if found).                      | ON CMAKE_WANT_QT_BUILD         | enables building with Qt (if found).                       | ON
+BUILD_AL_PLUGIN             | builds the Animal Logic USD plugin and libraries.          | ON BUILD_HDMAYA                | builds the Maya-To-Hydra plugin and scene delegate.        | ON BUILD_TESTS                 | builds all unit tests.                                     | ON CMAKE_WANT_UFE_BUILD        | enables building with UFE (if found).                      | ON CMAKE_WANT_QT_BUILD         | enables building with Qt (if found).                       | ON